 5. Then, in Chapter 44 there is a crucial significance in how this specific night, when Quran was revealed, is exclusively referenced or pointed at but not to be the anniversaries of that night:

-In 44:3, “it” is referring to Quran/scripture in a singular masculine tense, “anzalahu“, because Quran/scripture is a masculine entity in Arabic grammar and language while In 44:4, “in it/feeha” is referred to the blessed night/laylaten mubarakah in a singular feminine tense because the word “laylaten” is a feminine entity in Arabic grammar and language.
+In 44:3, “it” is referring to Quran/scripture in a singular masculine tense, “anzalnaahu“, because Quran/scripture is a masculine entity in Arabic grammar and language while In 44:4, “in it/feehaa” is referred to the blessed night/laylatin mubarakah in a singular feminine tense because the word “laylatin” is a feminine entity in Arabic grammar and language.

-[16:2] He sends down the angels with the revelations, carrying His commands, to whomever He chooses from among His servants: “You shall preach that there is no other god beside Me; You shall reverence Me.”
+[16:2] He sends down the angels with the Spirit with His commands, to whomever He chooses from among His servants that you shall warn that there is no god except I; so you shall fear Me”.

-[4:166] But God bears witness concerning what He has revealed to you; He has revealed it with His knowledge.
-And the angels bear witness as well, but God suffices as witness.
+[4:166] But God bears witness of what He has revealed to you (Muhammad); He has revealed it with the knowledge and the angels bear witness.
+And God has sufficed as a Witness.

-The above review confirms that there is no command from God to witness the anniversaries of this night believed to be on the 27th of Ramadan.
+The above review confirms that there is no command from God to witness the anniversaries of this night believed to be on the night of 27th Ramadan.
 There is no mention in the entire Quran that this night is a yearly reoccurring one.
 There is no mention in the entire Quran of any special rituals or extra credit to be earned when we stay up all night in observance of that man-made occasion.
-There is no mention in the entire Quran that the angles and the Spirit descend on the anniversaries of that night to carry out any commands or grant us any wishes.
-We are commanded by God to meditate every night with Quran.
-We must strive to do that by reading what we can afford of it without burdening our souls (73:1-8, 73:20).
+There is no mention in the entire Quran that the angles and the Spirit (Gabriel) descend on the anniversaries of that night to carry out any commands or grant us any wishes.
+We are commanded by God to meditate every night with the Quran (17:79).
+We must strive to do that by reading what we can afford of it without burdening our souls (73:1-8 and 73:20).

-The Night of Power during which Quran was placed in Muhammad’s heart is specifically referenced or pointed at, in black and white, in both 97:4 and 44:4, and it is fully described in 53:4-18.
-The night is honorable and special just like a thousand months because of the process of revealing Quran that had taken place and was completed in the past, and Muhammad participated in the process driven by God involving Gabriel, and the angels.
+A Night of the Power during which Quran was placed in Muhammad’s soul is specifically referenced or pointed at, in black and white, in both 97:4 and 44:4, and it is fully described in 53:4-18.
+The night is honorable and special just like a thousand months because of the process of revealing Quran that had taken place and was completed in the past, and Muhammad participated in the process driven by God involving the Gabriel and the angels.

 We are also aware that there are some event/thing that are exceptionally described in the Quran to reflect our proper attention on it.
 The night, the Quran was revealed, is a special night exceptionally described it to be better than a thousand months (97:3) while the Quran is a wondrous creation of God exceptionally described it – the mountain would tremble and crumble if it were revealed on it (59:21).
 Thus, what is directly relevant to that event is God has decreed for us fasting the entire blessed month of Ramadan when Quran was revealed.
-This is the rite decreed by God in Quran in honor of the Night of Power to purify our souls and express our appreciation for the light He had sent us (2:185):
+This is the rite decreed by God in the Quran in honor of His great work given in a Night of the Power to purify our souls and express our appreciation for the light He had sent us (2:185):

 Peaceful Friday, salaam and God bless.